Sinus congestion can happen at any time, but it especially seems to occur during a change in seasons, like the beginning of spring or fall.

 Along with this uncomfortable problem, a runny nose, post nasal drip, sneezing, and a sore throat may also exist.

 There a number of remedies people try when their nasal cavities become full.
-These include inhaling steam, drinking hot tea and taking a warm shower.
+These include inhaling steam, drinking hot tea or eating warm soup, and taking a warm shower.

-I've found therapeutic-grade essential oils to be the best remedy for sinus congestion.
+I've found therapeutic-grade essential oils to be the best remedy for occasional sinus congestion.

 Here are some of the applications I find reliable...